Fdawgs/docsmith/CONTRIBUTING.md

 ## Getting started

-Ensure you have all prerequisites installed (including any optional ones), as noted in the [prerequisites section of the readme file](./README.md#prerequisites).
+Ensure all prerequisites are installed (including any optional ones), as noted in the [prerequisites section of the readme file](./README.md#prerequisites).

-With those in place, you can fork the repository, clone it, and then run `npm ci` to install all dependencies.
+With those in place, fork the repository, clone it, and then run `npm ci` to install all dependencies.
 Make a copy of `.env.template` in the root directory and rename it to `.env`, configuring the environment variables in the file as required.

 ### Development workflow